-On March 7, 2018, there were 13,318,255 Class II Shares outstanding.
-To the knowledge of the directors and officers of the Company, the only person who beneficially owns, controls or directs, either directly or indirectly, 10 per cent or more of the Class II Shares is the Margaret E. Southern Spousal Trust (the "Spousal Trust").
-Ms. Nancy Southern, Ms. Linda Southern-Heathcott and Mrs. Margaret E. Southern are the trustees of the Spousal Trust.
-All actions regarding the Class II Shares owned by the Spousal Trust require the approval of a majority of the trustees.
+On March 11, 2019, there were 13,229,247 Class II Shares outstanding.
+To the knowledge of the directors and officers of the Company, the only person who beneficially owns, controls or directs, either directly or indirectly, 10 per cent or more of the Class II Shares is Sentgraf Enterprises Ltd. ("Sentgraf").